leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

    at <StartupCode$FSI_0006>.$FSI_0006.main@()
 Stopped due to error
 ```
-This avoids throwing away information, but crashing a program comes with its own difficulties.
+This avoids accidentally discarding information, but crashing a program comes with its own difficulties.
 The Lean equivalent, which would use the `Option` or `Except` monads, would introduce a burden that may not be worth the safety.

 Using `Vect`, however, it is possible to write a version of `zip` with a type that requires that both arguments have the same length:
 ```lean
 {{#example_decl Examples/DependentTypes.lean VectZip}}
 ```
-This definition only checks the cases where either both arguments are `Vect.nil` or both arguments are `Vect.cons`, and Lean accepts the definition without a "missing cases" notification like the one that results from a similar definition for `List`:
+This definition only has patterns for the cases where either both arguments are `Vect.nil` or both arguments are `Vect.cons`, and Lean accepts the definition without a "missing cases" error like the one that results from a similar definition for `List`:
 ```lean
 {{#example_in Examples/DependentTypes.lean zipMissing}}
 ```